michael-webster/flaky-test-cypress/README.md

 - branch [level2](https://github.com/bahmutov/flaky-test-cypress/tree/level2) where you need to burn the test to prove it is flaky or not.
 [Solution video](https://youtu.be/bWR6zFGywMI)
 - branch [level3](https://github.com/bahmutov/flaky-test-cypress/tree/level3) shows a fast test that somehow still fails.
 [Solution video](https://www.youtube.com/watch?v=MbsEUQPMDzw)
 - branch [level4](https://github.com/bahmutov/flaky-test-cypress/tree/level4) has a situation where the app "loses" a few first entered letters.
 [Solution video](https://www.youtube.com/watch?v=iHjPHX2rYiM)
+- branch [level5](https://github.com/bahmutov/flaky-test-cypress/tree/level5) has the app "losing" an element we are trying to click.
+[Solution video](https://youtu.be/BsOIhxEVe4s)

 If you like practicing Cypress test writing and want more hands-on exercises, check out my [Cypres courses](https://cypress.tips/courses).